AckerlyXu/heima/articles/documentdb/documentdb-developing-with-multiple-regions.md

-<properties
+---
-    pageTitle="Developing with multiple regions in DocumentDB | Azure" description="Learn how to access your data in multiple regions from Azure DocumentDB, a fully managed NoSQL database service." services="documentdb"
+title: Developing with multiple regions in DocumentDB | Azure
+description: Learn how to access your data in multiple regions from Azure DocumentDB, a fully managed NoSQL database service.
-    documentationcenter=""
-    author="mimig1"
-    manager="jhubbard"
-    editor="" />
-<tags
-    ms.assetid="d4579378-0b3a-44a5-9f5b-630f1fa4c66d"
-    ms.service="documentdb"
-    ms.devlang="multiple"
-    ms.topic="article"
-    ms.tgt_pltfrm="na"
-    ms.workload="na"
-    ms.date="02/09/2017"
-    wacn.date=""
-    ms.author="mimig" />
+services: documentdb
+documentationcenter: ''
+author: mimig1
+manager: jhubbard
+editor: ''

+ms.assetid: d4579378-0b3a-44a5-9f5b-630f1fa4c66d
+ms.service: documentdb
+ms.devlang: multiple
+ms.topic: article
+ms.tgt_pltfrm: na
+ms.workload: na
+ms.date: 02/09/2017
+wacn.date: ''
+ms.author: mimig
+---

 # Developing with multi-region DocumentDB accounts

 ## Introduction

-In order to take advantage of [global distribution](/documentation/articles/documentdb-distribute-data-globally/), client applications can specify the ordered preference list of regions to be used to perform document operations.
+In order to take advantage of [global distribution](./documentdb-distribute-data-globally.md), client applications can specify the ordered preference list of regions to be used to perform document operations.
 This can be done by setting the connection policy.
 Based on the Azure DocumentDB account configuration, current regional availability and the preference list specified, the most optimal endpoint will be chosen by the SDK to perform write and read operations.

 This preference list is specified when initializing a connection using the DocumentDB client SDKs.
 The SDKs accept an optional parameter "PreferredLocations" that is an ordered list of Azure regions.